devtooligan/solpretty/README.md

 ### Import and Inherit

-Your test contracts should import SolPrettyTools and have your contract inherit it.
+Your test contracts should inherit SolPrettyTools.

 ```solidity
 import "../src/SolPrettyTools.sol";